To Global Portal

 Charred Salmon with Smoky Thai Broth

 Clean, fresh ingredients elevate this smoked salmon filet.
 Asian inspiration and authentic Thai-Style broth lends a modern twist to the dish, featuring bok choy, edamame, and mushrooms.

-6552 - Custom Culinary Thai-Style Vegan Broth
+6552 - Custom Culinary Thai-Style Vegetable Broth